 On March 24, 2021, we converted from a limited liability company to a Delaware corporation and we changed our name to Dermata Therapeutics, Inc., resulting in a new capital structure consisting of common stock and preferred stock, each having a par value of \$0.0001.
-This conversion resulted in conversion of the prior Dermata members' interests into an aggregate of 71,044,171 shares of our preferred stock (which are convertible into 3,956,276 shares of common stock), and 1,911,009 shares of our common stock.
+This conversion resulted in conversion of the prior Dermata members' interests into an aggregate of 65,823,015 shares of our preferred stock (which converted into 3,701,586 shares of common stock upon the closing of our initial public offering), and 1,911,009 shares of our common stock.

 In connection with our conversion to a Delaware corporation, we also issued warrants exercisable for 1,419,228 shares of our preferred stock (or the Preferred Stock Warrants), and warrants exercisable for 65,303 shares of our common stock (or the Common Stock Warrants).
-The Preferred Stock Warrants have an exercise price of \$1.00 per share and the Common Stock Warrants have an exercise price of \$5.74 per share.
+The Preferred Stock Warrants have an exercise price of \$1.00 per share and the Common Stock Warrants have a weighted-average exercise price of \$5.82 per share.